 Taxis are easily available in the city and are preferable if one is travelling more than a few kilometres, or on an especially hot or rainy day when an open-sided rickshaw may be uncomfortable.
 Taxis can be arranged either at a roadside taxi stand or by calling any of the radio taxi services in the city.
 Another option is making use of ride-hailing applications such as Uber.

-Taxis are all equipped with meters which the driver should agree to use, otherwise, expats should negotiate and agree on a price before entering the cab.
+Taxis are all equipped with meters which the driver should agree to use, otherwise expats should negotiate and agree on a price before setting off.

 There are two kinds of rickshaws in Delhi – cycle rickshaws and auto rickshaws.